What is the course?

 On-line applications will be open until the 30th of June 2020.

 When can I expect to hear the outcome of my application?

-We expect to be in a position to make course offers at the end of June 2020 (following the general release of final results within the university).
+We expect to be in a position to make course offers during July 2020 (following the general release of final results within the university).
 It may be possible to make conditional offers to those who are still awaiting final results at this time.

 Do I need to supply references and academic transcripts?